Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Introduction

 Most proposed methods in this literature assume that the covariates are measured without error.
 For our application we assume that our covariates are measured with mean-zero additive error.
 This error could potentially bias standard estimation procedures.
-As a first contribution, we therefore propose generating our weights as a function of a linear approximation to the true covariate values, using an idea from the measurement error literature known as ``regression-calibration'' (see, e.g., \cite{carroll2006measurement}, \cite{gleser1992importance}).
+As a first contribution, we therefore propose generating our weights as a function of a linear approximation to the true covariate values, using an idea from the measurement error literature known as ``regression-calibration'' (see, e.g., \cite{gleser1992importance}, \cite{carroll2006measurement}).
 This method requires access to an estimate of the measurement error covariance matrix, which we estimate using the ACS microdata.
-The theoretic consistency of these estimates also requires several assumptions, including that the covariate measurement errors are uncorrelated with any errors in the outcome model, the outcome model is linear, and the data are gaussian.
+The theoretic consistency of these estimates requires several assumptions, including that the covariate measurement errors are uncorrelated with any errors in the outcome model, the outcome model is linear in the covariates, and the covariates are i.i.d. gaussian.
 The first assumption is reasonable for our application since the covariates are measured on a different cross-sectional survey than our outcomes.
 The second is strong but somewhat relaxed because we prevent our weights from extrapolating beyond the support of the data.
-The third can be relaxed to obtain consistent estimates using ordinary least squares (OLS), but unfortunately not with our proposed method.
+The third can be fully relaxed to obtain consistent estimates using ordinary least squares (OLS), but unfortunately not without additional modeling beyond our proposed method.
 Despite appearing costly, we show in Section~\ref{ssec:methodsmsrment} that this tradeoff is likely worth it in our application.